American Democracy Project at CSUSM

 In Fall 2020, ADP, co-sponosred a series of National Times Talk with Student series to debrief the presidential and vice-presidential debates, along with a workshops on Deliberative Dialogues and post-Election engagement.

-ADP at CSUSM also collaborates with other CSUSM departments, and local institutions for the annualand Dr. Martin Luther King, Jr. Day of Service and César Chávez Day of Service events.
-For spring 2021, both Day of Service events will host virtual volunteer opportunities and events.
+ADP at CSUSM also collaborates with other CSUSM departments, and local institutions for the annual Dr. Martin Luther King, Jr. Day of Service and César Chávez Day of Service events.
+For spring 2021, both Day of Service events hosted virtual volunteer opportunities and events.